dnegometyanov/commissions-calculator/README.md

 - `CommissionsCalculator` implements `CommissionsCalculatorInterface` and runs all transaction calculation using `TransactionCommissionCalculator`

+### Extensibility limitation of current solution (possible TODOs)
+ - Calculation state, in this case `WeeklyState` is updated from the rules ATM, so in case we add new states with new fields for new rules, our existing rules will not update the new state field.
+   To support this, we need to create a separate service outside of rules (somewhere on the CommissionsCalculator probably) that updates the state independently from rules.

 ## Build container and install composer dependencies

     Make build